Presently online every Sunday at 10:00 A.M.

 Is there anyway to watch the service online?

-We offer a live stream video of the worship service available.
-Duing this pandemic time, we are holding one online service on Sunday, live streamed at 10:30.
+We offer a live stream video of the worship service available every Sunday.

 Pastor Greg’s Sunday Messages (and past messages) are also available on our website.